CACI-International/ergo/ergo/user_guide/src/tutorial/concurrency.md

 {{#include example/build_concurrent_fn.ergo}}
 ```

 This is looking much more manageable.
-Note that both functions have a
+Note that both functions have a `cache`
-`value:cache <| seq` expression, and the final expression of the block is what
+call, and the final value of the block (just that returned by `task`) is what is
-is returned when the function is invoked.
+returned when the function is invoked.

 ## Mapping over arrays
 Ideally we'd like to map the `compile` function over an array of the files;
-luckily there's a built-in command for that, `collection:map`.
-It takes a function and an
+luckily there's a standard library function for that, `Iter:map`.
+It takes a
-array and maps the function on each value in the array, returning an array with
+function and a value that can be converted to an iterator (like an array) and
-the result.
+maps the function on each value, returning an iterator of the results.

 Let's take advantage of this:
 ```ergo